All about gold: carats and karatsBy Simone Walsh

 Gold is also a very workable metal, which is another reason jewellers and goldsmiths love to use it in their designs.

 Plus it's also a truly beautiful metal, displaying a broad spectrum of colours depending on how it is alloyed with other metals.
-The purest gold is a luminous, rich and warm colour, unmatched by any other metals.
+The purest gold at (24 carat gold) is a luminous, rich and warm colour, unmatched by any other metals.

-Finally, gold is relatively rare and often difficult to extract in quantity, making it particularly precious (and therefore expensive).
-It's estimated that only 171,300 tonnes of gold have been mined globally: around about enough to fit into a single Olympic sized swimming pool.
+Finally, gold is relatively rare and often difficult to extract in large quantities, making it particularly precious (and therefore expensive).
+It's estimated that only 171,300 tonnes of gold have ever been mined globally: about enough to fit into a single Olympic sized swimming pool.

 What is a gold carat?

-A carat - when used to refer to gold - is a measure of purity.
+A carat - when used to refer to gold in Australia, the UK and elsewhere - is a measure of purity.
+Read below to find out about what a 'karat' is.

-The purest gold is 24 carats, but when it comes to making useable objects, 24 carat gold is generally too soft.
-This is why gold is often alloyed with a metal like copper or silver which makes it harder and better to work with and wear, but this reduces the purity.
+The purest gold is 24 carats, but when it comes to making useable objects and gold jewellery, 24ct gold is generally considered too soft.
+This is why gold is often alloyed with a metal like copper or silver which makes it harder and better to work with and wear.
+This alloying process reduces the purity, but makes the gold more useable.

 A single gold carat is 1 part of a possible 24.
 So 18 carat gold is an alloy of 18 parts pure gold and 6 parts of another metal (most often copper).
-9 carat gold has 9 parts gold and 15 parts another metal.
+So 9 carat gold has 9 parts gold plus 15 parts of another metal.

 You'll also see the word 'carat' used in relation to gemstones, in which case it's a measure of mass rather than purity.